Andrew Henderson

 Latvia

-For further details on how to move to Latvia, check our ultimate guide about Latvian citizenship or residency in Latvia.
+Other miscellaneous expenses like transport and utilities are also reasonably priced.
+For further details on how to move to Latvia, check our ultimate guides to citizenship and residency in Latvia.

 Georgia

-Georgia scores well in all domains, whether you want to a obtain a second residency, start an offshore company, invest in real estate, open a bank account, or merely move to a tax-friendly jurisdiction.
+Whether you want to obtain a second residency, start an offshore company, invest in real estate, open a bank account or move to a tax-friendly jurisdiction, you’ll be able to do it all in Georgia.

 Slovenia